hpi-epic/pricewars/README.md

 git clone --recursive git@github.com:hpi-epic/pricewars.git
 ```

+For the next step bring a fast internet line and some time.
+This can take up to 30 minutes at the first-time setup.
 Build docker images and containers with the following command.
-Read [this](https://docs.docker.com/install/linux/linux-postinstall/) for running docker as non-root user on Linux.
-Bring a fast internet line and some time.
-This can take up to 30 minutes to finish.

 ```
 docker-compose up --no-start